 A backlink is the most common word used in the blogging world.
-Many bloggers who have recently started a blog or a website often struggle to understand what the term backlink means.
+Many bloggers who have recently started a blog or a website often struggle to understand the term backlink.

 Well, a backlink is nothing but the incoming links to the web page.
 When a webpage links to any other page, it’s called a backlink.